nfcrazyhun/ovodaproject/readme.md

 Change your database credentials

-Create a database name it to: ovoda_db
+Create a database name it to: ovoda_db ; Collation: utf8mb4_unicode_ci

 Set up database table with demo datas
 ```